comrumino/cpp-coursework/notes.md

 * locking, disable modification
 * z-layer, dictates the order in which graphics are drawn
 * synergy, worth more in its whole than the parts
-* LSP, liskov substitution principle, if S is subtype of T then S may replace T
 * smart_pointers, reference count to same object
 * unique_ptr, retains exclusive ownership
 * weak_ptr, does not affect shared_ptr count